POSIT: Promotion of Semantic Item Tail via Adversarial Learning: Adversarial Learning Approach

 Next, we take the average of the score for each item.
-To decide the denominator for the average, we can either count the number of all users or the number of users with interactions to that item.
-The difference between these two options is whether the advantage score should consider the popularity bias or not.
+To decide the denominator for the average, we can either count the number of all users or the number of users with interactions with that item.
+The difference between these two options is whether the advantage score should consider popularity bias or not.
 When using the size of whole users as the denominator, we essentially reflect the popularity bias in the advantage score.
-Since the denominator is the same for all items, the items that would end up in the top $k$ for more users would end up having a higher score.
-The other option removes the popularity bias normalizing by the number of interactions for that item.
-Therefore Item Recall@$k$ for item $j$ can be written as $S_j$ in two versions,
+Since the denominator is the same for all items, items that would end up in the top $k$ for more users would end up having a higher score.
+The other option removes the popularity bias, normalizing by the number of interactions for that item.
+Therefore, Item Recall@$k$ for item $i$ can be written as $S_i$ in two versions,

-When $S_j$ is high in equation (\ref{eq:advantage_score_with_popularity}), that means item $j$ is relevant and would end up in the top $k$ more often showing that the item being at an advantage given a ranking.
+When $S_i$ is high in equation (\ref{eq:advantage_score_with_popularity}), that means item $i$ is relevant and would end up in the top $k$ more often showing that the item being at an advantage given a ranking.

-In Figure~\ref{fig:compare_adv_score}, we compare these two options and another metric frequency.
-The results shows that using item recall with popularity bias can empirically have a better performance.
-Thus, we will use eq.(\ref{eq:advantage_score_with_popularity}) which reflects popularity bias for optimization.
-During evaluation, since different items may have very different sizes of interactions, the metric with popularity bias cannot reflect the performance of the rare items.
-Thus we use eq.(\ref{eq:advantage_score_wo_popularity}) for evaluation and define Item Recall@$k$ by aggregating over all items as the follows,
+In Appendix~\ref{sec:ablation}, we compare these two options and another frequency metric.
+The results show that using eq.(\ref{eq:advantage_score_with_popularity}) for optimization yields better empirical performance.
+During the evaluation, different items may have very different sizes of interactions.
+To reflect the performance on rare items, we include the formula eq.(\ref{eq:advantage_score_wo_popularity}) with uniform item weights.
+The Item Recall@$k$ is aggregated over all items as the follows,